-The normal physiologic changes of pregnancy add to the pre-existing insulin-resistant state associated with type 2 diabetes, requiring an intensification of the diabetic care regimen.
+The normal physiologic changes of pregnancy add to the pre-existing insulin-resistant state associated with type 2 diabetes, requiring intensification of the diabetic care regimen.
 The total daily insulin dose begins at 0.7-1.0 units/kg actual body weight and will require ongoing adjustment throughout the pregnancy.
-Obese patients with pre-existing diabetes usually require higher insulin doses, and their requirements may double or triple during the course of the pregnancy [10].
+Obese patients with pre-existing diabetes usually require higher insulin doses, and their requirements may double or triple during pregnancy [10].